lexms/lexms/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on creating more mini-projjecs
+- 🔭 I’m currently working on creating more mini-projects
 - 🌱 I’m currently learning machine learning
 - 👯 I’m looking to collaborate on computer vision projects, creating arts using ML (picture/audio/video)
 - 🤔 I’m looking for help with math in GAN